cisco-open/go-lanai/README.md

 At this point, if you visit the endpoint again and look at the network traffic, you will see the request and response contains a session cookie.

-### Saml Login Module
+## Step 5: Add Saml Login
-This module enables a service to act as an SP (allows login with third party using SAML protocol).
-This feature has two feature configurers.

-**login feature configurer** does the following:

-1. Add metadata endpoint (/saml/metadata)
-2. Add ACS endpoint (/saml/SSO)
-3. Add metadata refresh middleware that covers the above two endpoints
-4. Make the metadata endpoint and acs endpoint public
-5. Add an authentication entry point that will trigger the saml login process

-**logout feature configurer** does the following:

-1. Add single logout endpoint
-2. Add metadata refresh middleware that covers the endpoint
-3. Add logout handler
-4. Add logout entry point (the entry point to send out the logout request to the IDP)

-When SAML login feature is enabled, these middleware and endpoints are added to the web security configuration.

-#### Tutorial
-Enable the SAML login feature so that when user visits the /hello endpoint, they will be redirected to the single sign on page first.
+Enable the SAML Login feature so that when user visits the /hello endpoint, they will be redirected to the single sign on page first.
+This feature adds a number of middleware and endpoints to allow your application to act as a SAML service provider.
+See [SAML login feature](pkg/security/saml/samllogin) for the list of middleware and endpoints added by this feature.

 **init/package.go**